Daniela-Tarifa/plantilla-react-vite-1/README.md

 ## 🛠 Prerequisites
 Before starting, ensure you have the following installed:
-- [Node.js](https://nodejs.org/) (Version 18 or higher recommended)
+- Node.js (Version 18 or higher recommended)
 - npm
 - Recommended Terminal: Git Bash

-## 📦 Configuration (IMPORTANT!!!)
+## 📦 Configuration 1/2 (IMPORTANT!!!)
 Configure Environment Variables:
-**Step 1** - Create a file named .env in the project root (you can use .env.example as a guide).
+**Step 1** - Create a file named ".env" in the project root (you can use ".env.example" as a guide).
 **Step 2** - To test the application, fill in your MockAPI and ImgBB credentials (free tiers are sufficient).
 Example:

 VITE_MOCKAPI_URL=https://__your-mockapi-endpoint-usually-letters-and-numbers__.com/products
 VITE_IMGBB_KEY=__your_imgbb_api_key-usually-just-letters-and-numbers__

+## 📦 Installation (IMPORTANT!!!)
+Follow these steps to get the project running:

+- **Install dependencies:**
+npm install
+npm i react-router-dom

+- **Start the development server:** npm run dev

+Note: If you receive a "SecurityError" or "disabled scripts" error when running npm install, try using Command Prompt or Git Bash instead of PowerShell.

+## 📦 Configuration 2/2 (OPTIONAL: CODE CLEANUP)
-**Step 3** - Fallback Code: A local products.json file is included as a backup in case you forget to test with your MockAPI and ImgBB credentials.
+**Last Step** - Fallback Code: A local products.json file is included as a backup in case you forget to test with your MockAPI and ImgBB credentials.
 (Details regarding the MockAPI data fields can be found in the "-📝 Developer Notes" section of this README).

 __Note on Cleaning the Code:__
 If you prefer not to use the local JSON fallback and only want to test via MockAPI and ImgBB, follow these steps to keep the code clean (although the code works perfectly even if you do not delete/comment these parts, as it includes a built-in fallback system; however, if API keys are provided, the application will automatically prioritize and use the MockAPI and ImgBB services):